SowmyaDhanapal/glow/lib/Backends/MetaWareNN/Docker/README.md

 3. Run the shell script to install the Glow related dependencies
         * `cd /path/to/docker/folder`
         * `bash glow_deps.sh`
         [Note]: The above commands will install all glow related dependencies including llvm, clang, cmake, protobuf, fmt etc., and clones the glow repository.
-It will take more than an hour to finish the installation.
+It will take about an hour to finish the installation.
 4. To build the glow,
         * `scp uname@ip_address:/path/to/local/machine/lib_protobuf_MWNN_PROTO.zip /path/to/docker/folder/glow/lib/Backends/MetaWareNN`
         * `cd /path/to/docker/folder/glow/lib/Backends/MetaWareNN`